 PresenTense Time Client is a multi protocol time client.
-This means PresenTense Time Client can acquire accurate time from various different time sources using a number of protocols.
-Because time protocols differ in the degree of accuracy they facilitate, they each serve different
+This means PresenTense Time Client can acquire accurate time from various different time sources (time servers) using a number of protocols.
+Because time protocols differ in the degree of accuracy they facilitate, they each serve different purposes.

 Many UNIX servers traditionally offer time on port 37 via UDP and TCP, but the accuracy of the time protocol (RFC 868) is limited to the nearest second.
 See also Time Protocols & Accuracy.
 However, the time protocol according to RFC 868 is insufficient for all but the most rudimentary local area network time synchronization needs as it makes no provision to account for network delays or other network errors to facilitate its limited one second accuracy.
 For this reason, we will focus on newer, more sophisticated network time protocols: the Simple Network Time Protocol (SNTP) & the Network Time Protocol (NTP).